-Full Year-1.0 credit/unit-Elective-Prerequisite-Chemistry I and Algebra II

-Chemistry II is a year-long course that fulfills an advanced science credit.
-This course is a brief recap of the basic laws of chemistry, as well as other concepts not covered in chemistry such stoichiometry, acid and base chemistry, titrations, reaction kinetics and some organic chemistry principles.
-This course design is intended to help students prepare for the rigors of lab-science courses that may be encountered in college.
-Students should expect a demanding daily workload that will include worksheets, reviews, and laboratory write-ups as well as quizzes, and tests to assess understanding and retention of information.
+Full Year-1.0 credit/unit-Elective-Prerequisite-Chemistry I and Algebra II; Math and Science Instructor Approval Chemistry II is a year-long course that fulfills an advanced science credit.
+This course is a brief recap of the basic laws of chemistry, as well as other concepts not covered in chemistry such as stoichiometry, acid and base chemistry, titrations, reaction kinetics, and some organic chemistry principles.
+This course design is intended to help students prepare for the rigors of lab science courses that may be encountered in college.
+Students should expect a demanding daily workload that will include worksheets, reviews, laboratory write-ups as well as quizzes, and tests to assess understanding and retention of information.